Inside the referees’ locker room: An explanation of the controversial red card on Sounders’ Chad Marshall

 At that point, assistant referee Ian Anderson jumped in.

-“So, are you going to photograph this and publish it to the world on Twitter?” he said, motioning towards Toldeo’s handwritten explanation.
+“So, are you going to photograph this and publish it to the world on Twitter?” he said, motioning towards Toledo’s handwritten explanation.

 Toledo burst out laughing.
 But Anderson appeared deadly serious.
 I assured him I would not.